kree-nickm/Moon-Mod-Tools/README.md

 * **joinLogChannelId** - The snowflake ID of the channel where member joins and removals are to be logged.

 ### modmail
 Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and interact with the user.
+When a user reports a message or sends a DM to the bot, the bot will create a ticket thread in the modmail channel with that information.
+If the user already has an open ticket, the new report/DM will be added to the existing ticket.

+Moderators can type in the ticket thread to send messages to the user.
+To discuss the ticket without messaging the user, moderators can prepend messages with the control character `=`.
+Alternatively, moderators can lock the ticket, either with the Discord lock feature or by typing `=lock`, and then they can type freely in the ticket without the user receiving said messages.
+Then, type `=unlock` to resume messages to the user.

+Once the ticket is resolved, moderators can type `=close` to send the user a final closing message and close the ticket.
+A reason for the close can be added after the command, e.g. `=close we fixed the issue`

+The bot can also automatically add tags to these tickets so they are easier to track.
+See the options below.

 Configuration Options:
 * **mailChannelId** - The snowflake ID of the channel where modmail report threads will be created for mods to discuss the report.
 Must be a forum channel.
-* **lockTagId** - The snowflake ID of a thread tag that the bot will check for.
-If a ticket thread as this tag, it will be treated as 'locked', even if it's not.
+* **newTagId** - *(Optional)* The snowflake ID of a thread tag that the bot will add to any newly created ticket.
 Omit if you have no such tag.
+* **lockedTagId** - *(Optional)* The snowflake ID of a thread tag that the bot will add to a ticket when a mod uses the 'lock' command.
+Additionally, if a ticket thread as this tag, it will be treated as 'locked', even if it's not.
+Omit if you have no such tag.
+* **resolvedTagId** - *(Optional)* The snowflake ID of a thread tag that the bot will add to a thread when a mod uses the 'close' command.
+Omit if you have no such tag.
-* **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores users and their modmail tickets, to make looking them up easier.
-Default: `modmail.sqlite`
+* **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores users and their modmail tickets, to make looking them up easier. *Default:* `modmail.sqlite`

 ### pitbot
 Manages the role that marks users as suspended, and logs disciplinary actions to allow moderators to better manage punishments against users who break the server rules.